Pop-up Pirate: Variations

-Alternate versions replacing the pirate with other subjects have been released.
-One of the earliest was a Mario-themed version released exclusively in Japan to advertise the game Super Mario World.
-Many versions followed in Japan, including Hard Gay, Monkey D. Luffy, The Good Dinosaur, Like a Dragon, a Buzz Lightyear–themed version to promote Toy Story 4, and many others replacing the pirate with different characters.
+Alongside a Sanrio-themed variant such as Pop-Up Kuromi, alternate versions replacing the pirate with other subjects have been released.
+One of the first being a Super Mario World-themed version released exclusively in Japan.
+Many versions have since followed, including Hard Gay, Monkey D. Luffy, The Good Dinosaur, Like a Dragon, a Buzz Lightyear–themed version to promote Toy Story 4, and many others replacing the pirate with different characters.
 One of the first variations of these to be released in America was a Darth Vader–themed version called Pop Up Darth Vader.
 Other variations of the game include Frozen, Despicable Me, Jurassic World, and Curious George.